oleonardodeandrade/mycontacts_jstack/README.md

 - **Node.js**: The MyContacts API is developed using Node.js, a powerful and versatile runtime environment for server-side applications.
 - **Express**: Built with Express, a fast and minimalistic web application framework for Node.js, the MyContacts API ensures efficient routing, middleware integration, and request handling.
+- **PostgreSQL**: The API uses a PostgreSQL database to store contact and category data.

 ## Getting Started